Home Remedies For Cold and Cough

 Rest

-Sleep is a tried and true remedy.
-Get plenty of rest to allow your body to recover and strengthen the immune system.
+Sleep is a tried-and-true remedy.
+Get plenty of rest to allow your body to recover and strengthen your immune system.

 Drink Fluids

-The most important remedy to treat the common cold is to increase your intake of fluids.
+Increasing your fluid intake is the most important remedy for the common cold.
 Water and herbal teas are top of the list.

 Fluids help to keep your throat moist and less irritated and relieve congestion by thinning the phlegm in your respiratory tract, making removal easier.